ruivergani/ruivergani/README.md

 ## Here is what I am working on!   <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">

 - 🔭 .
 I’m currently studying at ...
 Kingston College
 - 🌱 .
 I’m currently learning ...
-VB.NET
+VB.NET and Jekyll
 - 👯 .
 I’m looking to collaborate with other content creators
 - 💬 .
 Ask me about ...
 Anything
 - 🥅 .
 2021 Goals: Contribute more to Open Source projects